CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex01_Security_Rule.md

  In this lab, you will perform the following:

- - Task 1: Activate a Microsoft Security Rule
+ - Task 1: Activate a Scheduled query rule

 ## Estimated Timing: 20 Minutes